Amp up your property management lead gen game: Your nurture and sales strategy

 Lead nurturing takes up time and resources small businesses just don’t have, so focus on those that are the most likely to convert to clients.

-Setting up a lead management plan before you start the nurturing process can help you do that.
+Setting up a lead management plan before you start the nurturing process can help you lower the costs of acquisition, however.

 The important thing is to get all of a lead’s information into one spot as soon as possible.
 That should include contact information, the date the lead was generated, how the lead got in contact with you, and any other relevant information you may have—like the number of properties an owner has and the kinds of services they would need you to manage (groundskeeping, pool maintenance, etc.).
-You’ll also want to make sure you keep track of how frequently you’ve tried to contact them and should include dates, times and contact channel.
+Make sure you keep track of how frequently you’ve tried to contact them and when, and through which channel.

 You’ll also want to create different stages for the leads that come in, which will help you manage the process and quantify your success.
 Below are some you might want to consider implementing:

-• Prospecting: In this first phase, you’d want to qualify a lead that you get in and make sure that they are actually a property owner that you would be able to help with your services.
-If they aren’t, you can move them to a Closed-unqualified category.
+• Prospecting: In this first phase, qualify a lead by making sure that they are actually a property owner that you would be able to help with your services, and that their CLV is high enough.
+If you can’t check either of those boxes, you can move them to a closed-unqualified category.
 If they are, you can move them through the phases listed below.

 • Discovery: At the discovery phase, you’re making that initial contact with the property owners you’ve qualified, making them aware of your services and how they can benefit.